Niğde Stele: Description

-The black basalt stele is 2.18 metres high and about a metre wide and belongs to a type which developed in the 10th century BC.
+The black basalt stele is 2.18 m high and about a metre wide and belongs to a type which developed in the 10th century BC.
 It depicts the weather god Tarhunzas, holding an axe and a thunderbolt in his raised hands.
 Vines sprout from the ground to his left and grain to the right, similar to the İvriz relief.
 A very similar depiction of the same god appears on the relief in the village of Gökbez, some 22 km to the south.
 The figure is depicted with clothing, hair and beard of the Assyrian style.
 The winged solar disk, a traditional symbol of the ruler, hovers over his head.

 On the right edge of the stone block is an inscription in Luwian hieroglyphs, recording the dedication of the stele to Tarhunzas by king Muwaharanis, the son of king Warpalawas:

 This Tarhunzas Muwaharanis [ma]de (?), the Hero, the King, loved by Tarhunzas (and) the gods, the son of Warpalawas, the Ruler, the Hero.

 Muwaharanis succeeded his father Warpalawas on the throne of the late Luwian kingdom of Tuwana, a successor state of the Hittite Tuwanuwa, in the southern part of the modern Niğde Province.
 Since it is known that Warpalawas was still reigning in 709 BC, the stele must date some time after that year, making it the latest known and datable example of such a relief, and perhaps the latest known Luwian inscription, with the possible exception of the bilingual Azatiwada inscription at Karatepe.